How to get Organic Certified

 Not surprisingly, many farm owners wonder whether what it will take to certify their farm as organic.
 Farms with more than $5,000 in gross sales annually cannot use the term “organic” when marketing their products without certification under the USDA National Organic Program rules.

-Whether your growing fruits, vegetables, grains, flowers or any other crop, if you are thinking about certifying your farm as organic, here are six steps to move you through the process seamlessly:
+Whether your farm is growing fruits, vegetables, grains, flowers or any other crop, if you are thinking about certifying your farm as organic, here are six steps to move you through the process seamlessly:

-Reach out to your farming community about organic certification before you commit.
+Reach out to your local farming community to talk with local organic farmers to learn about their certification processes before you commit.

-Your fellow farmers can be your best resource for the reality of organic certification, helping you decide if organic certification is enough of a benefit to your operation to pursue it.
-Ask questions like:
+Your fellow organic farmers can be your best resource for the reality of organic certification process.
+They can help you decide if organic certification is enough of a benefit to your operation to pursue it.

-Or is nobody certified, meaning certification could be a feather in your cap (or not required) to capture market share?
+Are most local farms organic certified or is nobody organic certified, meaning organic certification could be a feather in your cap (or not required) to help capture market share?

 What buying avenues will open up to you that might not be available without organic certification?